-When considering senior care, Prescott, AZ, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
+When considering home care, Prescott, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
 Trusted in-home care professionals can assist seniors with daily tasks like cooking, bathing, and exercise, and they can also encourage them to focus on healthier lifestyle habits.

 3. Stay on Top of Your Loved One’s Medical Care